Using PDF Alchemist

 - The product only supports the FDF format for form submission.
 Forms Document Format is a text file format used by Adobe Acrobat for content exported from fields found in PDF form files.

 - PDF Alchemist only supports the conversion form files based on Acrobat PDF Form (AcroForm) standard.
-PDF Alchemist does not support the conversion of XFA (XML forms architecture) forms or files.
+PDF Alchemist does not support the conversion of XML Forms Architecture (XFA) forms or files.
+XFA is a proprietary XML specification for use with web forms, owned by Adobe Systems.

 Images and Line Art

-- When PDF Alchemist finds an image repeated as part of a header or footer it discards the image with the header or footer.
+- When PDF Alchemist finds an image repeated as part of a header or footer it discards the image within that header or footer.

 - If PDF Alchemist detects images as page backgrounds in the PDF input document, it will discard them.
 Sometimes the product will discard valid images that it accidentally detects as backgrounds.
 You may decide to disable the detection and removal of background images to prevent this, but the HTML output file will be larger as a result.